UltimateMacro/Ultimate-Macro-New-Era/README.md

 Ultimate Macro was originally created and developed by **Darksen**.

+If you truly enjoy the macro and want to support my free work, you can donate [here](https://www.donationalerts.com/r/darksen1).
+Any support is massively appreciated! 💖

 The New Era continues his original project and would not exist without his work.

 **Original Repository:** [DarksenDev/tds-macro](https://github.com/DarksenDev/tds-macro)